Milad Jafari

-Milad Jafari (born 11 July 1989 in) is an Iranian footballer who currently plays for the Persian Gulf Pro League side Esteghlal Ahvaz.
+Milad Jafari (born 11 July 1989) is an Iranian footballer who currently plays for the Persian Gulf Pro League side Esteghlal Ahvaz.

 Club career

 Naft Gachsaran

 Milad debuted for Naft Gachsaran in a game against Parseh Tehran.
 He played 17 games in the Azadegan League for Naft Gachsaran.

 Naft Masjed Soleyman

 Milad signed a one-year deal with Naft Masjed Soleyman on 5 January 2014.